 Well, these are my personal reasons for reducing my intake of them.

-You have to your estimate carbohydrate intake, then also estimate your insulin intake to equal your postprandial (2 hour post-meal) blood sugar levels.
+You have to take into account your current BG level, estimate your proposed carbohydrate intake, then estimate your insulin intake to equal your postprandial (2 hour post-meal – see below) BG levels.
+And then dose.

-Sounds simple, right?
-Well there are 3 little hitches in this simple equation that your diabetes specialist may fail to tell you.
+Sounds straightforward enough, right?
+Well there are 3 little hitches in this simple equation.
 These are:

-- There are differences in gastric emptying between people (The rate at which your food is digested and moves to the intestines).
+- There are differences in gastric emptying between people i.e. the rate at which your food is digested and moves to the intestines.

 That’s a lot of variables, which makes estimating your insulin needs to match your carbohydrate consumption next to impossible.
 The inevitable outcome is to go too high (hyper) or too low (hypo).